Tap Water Safe

 Yes!
 The tap water is safe to drink.

-Yes, tap water in Berlin, Germany is safe to drink.
-It meets EU and national drinking water standards.
+Tap water in Berlin, Germany, is safe to drink.
+It meets strict EU and German drinking water standards, regularly monitored by local authorities.

 Germany